workdojos/Dojos-Fresh-Hugo-Theme/content/drafts/thespian/agents.md

                 <tr>
                     <td valign="top" class="leftColumnContent">
                         <h1>Features.</h1>
-                        Learn about some of the cool features included in a dojo.
+                        Learn about some of the cool features included in every dojo.
                     </td>
                 </tr>
             </table>